Breaking news or bold, inspired solutions for America.

 Did I hear you right?

-You sent Angela Merkel a white flag of surrender.
+You sent Angela Merkel a white flag of surrender?

 Oh, yes, I did.

-I said I sent it to her.
+I sent it to her.

-I said trying to send it in humor.
+Trying to send it in humor.

-You know, at that point you could have humor because nobody believed it was possible that what I said was true.
+You know, at that point, you could have humor because nobody believed it was possible that what I said was true.

 They were delinquent.

-You have twenty-eight countries.
+You have 28 countries.

 There were only eight of them that were paid, including the United States, which was far more than paid up.